How Hopebridge 360 Care Prepares Kids with Autism for the Classroom

 To create a bridge between therapy and school, the Hopebridge 360 Care model could include ongoing therapy on a part-time basis.
 Our Board Certified Behavior Analysts (BCBA) can also help families prepare for the transition by aligning with the school to make sure the child’s needs are included in an IEP.

 Want to hear first-hand how Hopebridge prepares children for the classroom?
-Read about the journey of one kiddo, Homer, here on our blog.
+Read about the journey of one child, Homer, here on our blog.
 His parents shared more about his transition to preschool to give hope to other families wondering if their children can have positive outcomes in school.

 Whether daycare, preschool or elementary school, if preparing your child for school is one of your goals, we are here to support you.
 Fill out the form on our website to learn more about our multidisciplinary services and arrange evaluations at one of our centers across the nation.